RFC and ICANN Compliance

 • sudo rm -Rf /etc/cloud

-• apt-get install gnupg
+• sudo apt-get install gnupg

 • sudo apt-get -y install yamllint

-• apt install bind9 bind9utils bind9-doc -y
+• sudo apt install bind9 bind9utils bind9-doc -y

-• apt install dnsutils
+• sudo apt install dnsutils

 • sudo apt install ufw